 The U.S./French economic and political relationship is one of the United States’ oldest and closest bilateral alliances.
 Today, as has been the case for over 230 years, the United States and France work together on a broad range of trade, security and geopolitical issues.
 As befits two of the world’s largest economies with such a long and co-operative history, the trade and investment activity between France and the United States is substantial and vibrant.
 Current global economic conditions have only slightly impacted aggregate trade between the two nations and significant opportunity exists for both direct trade and foreign direct investment.

-With a GDP of approximately $2.77 trillion, France is the world’s fifth-largest economy (2012).
+With a GDP of approximately $2.8 trillion, France is the world’s fifth-largest economy (2013).
 It has substantial agricultural resources, a large industrial base, and a highly skilled workforce.
-While manufacturing has declined from sixteen percent of GDP in 1999 to 10.7 percent today, a dynamic services sector accounts for an increasingly large share of economic activity and is responsible for nearly all job creation in recent years.
-Real GDP increased 1.7% in 2011, but remained flat in 2012 while the unemployment rate increased from 9.4% (Metropolitan France) in 2011 to 10.2% in 2012.
-In 2013, France has dipped into a recession with a decline in first quarter 2013 GDP of 0.8 percent on an annualized basis and is struggling to revitalize its economy while at the same time reducing its annual budget deficit.
+While manufacturing has declined from sixteen percent of GDP in 1999 to 12.5 percent today, a dynamic services sector accounts for an increasingly large share of economic activity and is responsible for nearly all job creation in recent years.
+Real GDP increased 0.3 percent in 2013, after remaining flat in 2012 while the unemployment rate (Metropolitan France) remained unchanged, at 9.8 percent.
+France is struggling to revitalize its economy while at the same time reducing its national debt.

 France is the second-largest trading nation in Western Europe (after Germany).
-In 2012, the country ran an $86 billion trade deficit of goods based on total trade of $1.2 trillion.
-The majority of this trade (58%) was with EU-27 countries.
+In 2013, the country ran an $81 billion trade deficit of goods based on total trade of $1.2 trillion.
+The majority of this trade (58.7 percent) was with EU-27 countries.
 France is a member of the G-8 (and initiator of the G-20), the European Union, the World Trade Organization and the OECD, confirming its status as a leading economic player in the world.

 Trade and investment between the United States and France have remained strong.
-Statistically, the United States is France's sixth-ranked supplier and its fifth-largest customer.
-France ranks as the United States' ninth largest supplier of imported goods and twelfth-largest customer for U.S. exports.
-U.S.-France trade in goods, services and income receipts totaled nearly $142 billion in 2012, broken-down as 51.8 percent in goods, 23.3 percent in services, and 24.8 percent for income receipts from direct investment, and other private and government receipts and payments.
+Statistically, the United States is France's fifth-ranked supplier and its sixth-largest customer.
+France ranks as the United States' ninth largest supplier of imported goods and eleventh-largest customer for U.S. exports.
+U.S.-France trade in goods, services and income receipts totaled nearly $149 billion in 2013, broken-down as 52.8 percent in goods, 23.4 percent in services, and 23.8 percent for income receipts from direct investment, and other private and government receipts and payments.